Glacier Trails Conference

 The Glacier Trails Conference is a high school athletic conference with its membership concentrated on the northern outskirts of the Milwaukee metropolitan area.
 It began competition during the 2025-26 school year, and the conference is affiliated with the Wisconsin Interscholastic Athletic Association.

 History

 The Glacier Trails Conference was formed in preparation for the 2025-26 school year, and consists of seven high schools.
 Three members (Kettle Moraine Lutheran, Kewaskum and Plymouth) left the defunct East Central Conference to help form the new conference.
 The other four schools to enter the league came from the North Shore Conference (Port Washington, West Bend East and West Bend West) and the Fox River Classic Conference (Sheboygan South).
 The Glacier Trails Conference was named after the glaciers that shaped the Kettle Moraine, a geological region that coincides with the geographic footprint of the conference.
+Grafton is set to become members of the Glacier Trails Conference per the WIAA Board of Control's ruling in March 2026, leaving their current affiliation in the North Shore Conference.
+A few weeks later, the West Bend School District announced the pending merger of West Bend East and West Bend West into a single high school.
+All changes are due to take effect for the 2027-28 school year.

-Football competition is set to begin with the 2026-2027 WIAA realignment cycle, and all members with the exception of Sheboygan South will be participating.
-The seventh slot is set to be filled by Grafton, currently affiliated with the Woodland Conference for football.
+Football competition began with the 2026-2027 WIAA realignment cycle, and all members with the exception of Sheboygan South will were inaugural participants.
+The addition of North Shore Conference members Grafton (currently affiliated with the Woodland Conference for football) and Nicolet brought the conference's football membership to eight schools.